'We are the friend' - inspiring those fleeing terror

 "Every time when we play against Nigeria it's a big pleasure.
 I tell Cameroon people to help them adapt because it's not easy.

-"Nigeria is like Cameroon, we are the friend.
+"Nigeria is like Cameroon - we are the friend.
 That is why I said I want to show them they're home."